 Site furnishings act as a unifying element along the length of a streetscape.
 The combination of style, texture and colour convey a visual connection between areas and contribute to each area's individual identity.
 Site furnishings are often grouped intermittently and become subtle reminders of an area's theme.
-It should be noted that there are Regional roads which have established site furniture palettes from agencies such as YRT and VivaNext.
-Any proposed new site furniture palettes should be discussed with the Region, the agencies and the City.

 - Pedestrian amenity

 - Support active transportation

-- · Character, identity and branding of an area
+- Character, identity and branding of an area